NEW HAVEN, Conn. — Tweed New Haven Airport is now on the map with its first ever non-stop flights to Florida.

 Avelo Airlines launched its inaugural flight Wednesday at 11 a.m. from Tweed to Orlando.

 “We are really excited because this starts a new era of choice, low fares and convenience for the residents of Connecticut,” Avelo Airlines CEO Andrew Levy said.

-Avelo Airlines, based in the Los Angeles area, started flying six months ago and zeroed in on New Haven as it’s east coast hub because they felt south central Connecticut was an underserved market.
+Avelo Airlines, headquartered in the Houston area, started flying six months ago and zeroed in on New Haven as it’s east coast hub because they felt south central Connecticut was an underserved market.

 “Regional airports are a big piece of our economic future.
 As you heard Susan [Bysiewicz] say, every single business that I talk to, they all ask about easy access in and out from Central Connecticut, the greater New Haven area,” Gov. Ned Lamont added.

 Initially, Avelo's service will be five days a week, providing nonstop service to four Florida destinations: Orlando, Fort Lauderdale, Fort Myers and Tampa.

 West Palm Beach will be added in December with Sarasota-Bradenton joining the list in January.

 This increased traffic necessitated infrastructure upgrades at Tweed.